AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-12-os101-hard-links-vs-soft-links.md

 {% include posts/picture.html img="delete-hard-link" alt="Deleting a hard link." %}

+## What About Creating Links on Windows?

+So far, we've been creating links using the `ln` command on Linux.
+How can we create links on Windows?

+As it turns out, doing so is simply a matter of invoking the `mklink` command:

+{% include posts/picture.html img="mklink" alt="mklink command usage on Windows." %}

+By now, the terms soft link and hard link should be familiar enough that the above output makes sense.

+## Additional Exercises

+1. What do you expect will happen if you change the permissions of a hard link using `chmod`?
+What about changing the permissions of a soft link?

+2. Here's an interesting (and easy!) question: What happens if you create a hard link to a soft link?
+Try it out!
+Hint: Remember that hard links are simply aliases.

 ## And That's It!

-Soft links and hard links are super easy to understand.
+Soft links and hard links aren't as mysterious as they may seem at first.
 If you're still feeling confused, feel free to re-read this as many times as you want.
 Go as slowly as you need to, and practice running those commands on your own terminal so you're more comfortable with them.

-## Useful Resources
+## Further Reading

 - [Hard vs Soft Links in Linux (Linux Links)](https://www.youtube.com/watch?v=4-vye3QFTFo)